The Nova Fund at MeHAF

 Completed Work - 2023

-Increased Funding for Current/Recent Priorities - The Board and CAC committed to allocating a portion of the funds to enhance our existing support for work we know is making a difference in Maine.
-With this in mind, our first funding action through the Nova Fund was to provide further support to grantees in the existing programs of Health Equity Capacity Building, Health Advocacy, Free Clinic Grants Supporting Access to Care, Comprehensive Reproductive Health, and Community-Led Health Needs Assessments.
-The designated $2 million in funding for this part of the Nova Fund strategy will allow grantees across these programs to enhance their work to ensure equitable access to care for all people in Maine.
+Increased Funding for Current/Recent Priorities - The Board and CAC allocated a portion of the funds to enhance our existing support for work we know is making a difference in Maine.
+With this in mind, our first Nova Fund grants were to organizations in the existing programs of Health Equity Capacity Building, Health Advocacy, Safety Net Clinic Grants Supporting Access to Care, Comprehensive Reproductive Health, and Community-Led Health Needs Assessments.
+The $2 million designated for this part of the Nova Fund strategy is allowing grantees across these programs to enhance their work to ensure equitable access to care for all people in Maine.

-Collaborative Planning on Critical Issues: Health Justice Movement Building - In November of 2023, we engaged 80 individuals including grantees, staff, Board, CAC, and other partners in a three-day retreat to discuss and envision what a strong, successful health justice movement in Maine could look like and to identify how best these resources could contribute.
-The event facilitated idea-sharing and exploration by people and organizations with different missions, perspectives, and populations.
-The group generated a rich set of ideas to move towards building a thriving health justice movement in Maine in 2024 and beyond.
-We are now forming grantee teams to further build out action plans for moving forward on priority ideas in 2024 and 2025.
+Collaborative Planning on Critical Issues: Health Justice Movement Building - In November of 2023, we brought together 80 individuals including grantees, staff, Board, CAC, and other partners to envision what a strong, successful health justice movement in Maine could look like and to identify how best these resources could contribute.
+This convening generated a rich set of ideas that a grantee team engaged with over the course of 2024 to prioritize and build out detailed action plans for moving forward.
+That team’s plans are actively progressing in 2025.
+These include establishing a Movement School, enhancing critical support for the administrative needs of movement-focused nonprofit organizations, and establishing an ongoing structure to facilitate the efforts of small, organizing and movement-building nonprofits to enhance their alignment and collective action.